-The Parent Company has completed the acquisition of 40% of the total outstanding shares or 511,561,143 common stock of FMT Kalayaan, Inc. ("FMTK"; a subsidiary of Mitsubishi Corporation) in Century City Development II Corporation (CCDC II), a subsidiary of the Century Properties Group, Inc. ("CPGI"), on August 24, 2020.
+The Parent Company has completed the acquisition of 40% of the total outstanding shares or 511,561,143 common shares of FMT Kalayaan, Inc. ("FMTK"; a subsidiary of Mitsubishi Corporation) in Century City Development II Corporation ("CCDC II"), a subsidiary of CPGI, on August 24, 2020.
 The acquisition price is ₱1.90 billion or ₱3.71 per share, paid in cash on August 24, 2020.
-A deed of absolute sale was executed by MC in favor of CPGI.
-This resulted to CCDC II being a wholly-owned subsidiary of CPGI.
+A deed of absolute sale was executed by FMTK in favor of CPGI.
+This resulted in CCDC II being a wholly-owned subsidiary of CPGI.